dsharlet/mojo_comments/README.md

   alias tile_j = nelts*4
   tile[calc_tile, tile_j, tile_i](C.cols, C.rows)
 ```
-Unfortunately, this performs almost identically to the heap version!
-I tried various checks to see if it really is a stack allocation, and it seems to be so:
-- Calling `free()` on this allocation fails like one would expect.
-- Allocating 1GB fails with a stack overflow-ish looking failure.

-Lifting this allocation out of the loops does give the best performance yet, at 5.8ms, within 2x of my C++ code, and ~50% faster than any of the official mojo matmul examples.
+This gives the best performance yet, at 5.7ms, within 2x of my C++ code, and 25-50% faster than any of the official mojo matmul examples.
 The inner loop assembly is looking decent at this point, it seems like the compiler is just not lifting some (or all) of the loads and stores out of the loop over rows:
 ```
    1e9d9:       c4 e2 7d 18 24 8a       vbroadcastss (%rdx,%rcx,4),%ymm4
    1e9df:       48 89 d9                mov    %rbx,%rcx